Extended Project Qualification (EPQ) (AQA)

 • Does architecture affect human behaviour?

-Students begin their Extended Project in the summer term of Year 12 and normally complete it in the Spring Term of Year 13.
+Students begin their EPQ in the summer term of Year 12 and normally complete it in the Spring Term of Year 13.

-They are allocated a mentor who can support them with their chosen topic (normally a teacher with a related subject specialism).
-The project is completed independently in their own time with regular feedback and advice from the course coordinator during weekly twilight sessions.
+They are allocated a supervisor who can support them with their chosen topic (normally a teacher with a related subject specialism).
+The project is completed independently in students' own time with regular feedback and advice from the supervisor.
+During the term time, students attend weekly twilight sessions to develop their research skills relevant to their project.
+An important aspect of the final assessment is a presentation on students' findings to staff.

-The Extended Project Qualification is worth half an A-level and is graded similarly, it attracts UCAS points (an A* grade = 28 UCAS points, an E = 8 points).
+The Extended Project Qualification is worth half an A-level and is graded similarly.
+The EPQ attracts UCAS points (an A* grade = 28 UCAS points, an E = 8 points).

 By taking responsibility for the choice, design and decision making of an individual project (or an individual role in a group project) students: